Currently if you wish to issue divorce proceedings there needs to be a reason or ground relied upon. There are five grounds which are:

 There were concerns that this could lead to increased divorce applications or an impression that we are entering ‘quickie divorce’ territory.
 Family solicitors do not consider this change in the law will increase applications.
 However, it will assist clients to go through the proceedings in a far less confrontational manner.
 The legislation still provides for a minimum time period of 6 months which allows parties to reflect on their decision and therefore this will not be a quicker process.

 If you are considering divorce proceedings and would like to understand your options now and under the new legislation our Family Law experts can help you.
-We offer an initial fixed fee appointment charged at £180 (inclusive of VAT) which can be undertaken over the telephone, video call or in person, following social distancing guidelines.
-We are also offering telephone and video appointments outside of usual office hours to assist clients that may well not be available to talk during the day.
+We are offering telephone and video appointments outside of usual office hours to assist clients that may well not be available to talk during the day.
 Please contact us here to arrange an appointment.